Drifter-Supremo/mindful-inkwell-journal/memory-bank/systemPatterns.md

 - **Toast Placement:** Toast notifications are positioned in the top-right to avoid UI overlap.
 - **Content Limits:** Journal entries are limited to 3,000 characters with a visual character counter that turns red when approaching the limit.
 Voice recordings are limited to 1 minute with an animated countdown timer.
 - **UI Feedback:** The "Add Entry" button is disabled during voice recording to prevent conflicting actions.
+- **User Guidance:** Input fields throughout the app include example placeholders to guide users, especially in the Memories feature where users might need inspiration for what to share.
+- **Flexible Memory Storage:** Freeform memories are stored as a single entry without requiring specific formatting with blank lines, making the interface more intuitive for users.

 ## Design Patterns